How much will be paid

 Prepare a woodland creation plan

-When creating new woodland agreement holders must prepare a woodland creation plan (included in the application) that states the:
+When creating new woodland you must prepare a woodland creation plan (included in the application) that states the:

 - planting objectives

 - planting density (the number of trees per hectare)